cloud infrastructure

 • Standalone NGINX used as an API gateway outside of Kubernetes

-So if you're running NGINX as an API gateway on a VM, a DigitalOcean droplet, or in a plain Docker container—nothing changes for you.
-Your configurations still work exactly the same way.
+If you're running NGINX as an API gateway on a VM, a DigitalOcean droplet, or in a plain Docker container: nothing changes.
+Your configurations work exactly the same way.

 If you're running the Ingress NGINX Controller in Kubernetes, you need a migration plan.
-We'll cover that later in this article.
+That's covered later in this article.

 On Ubuntu/Debian: